united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   <div id="requirements-3">
   <!-- Dynamic content will be loaded here -->
   </div>
-  You can find the image for Rocky in the Management Console, when you are setting up your first instance.
+  You can find the image for Rocky in the Management Console when you are setting up your first instance.
+A minimal installation (without GUI) is sufficient and recommended for faster setup.

   {{% notice note %}}
   Newer or older versions of the operating system, or other operating systems